aabccd021/mockful-service/README.md

 # TODO

 - create error message for authenticate discord webhook
-- rename all sqlite variables from ? to :
 - paddle hosted checkout
 - Mock all authentication endpoint from OIDC discovery URL
 - support client secret post